MARCEL LAJOS (LAJKO) BREUER, FAIA (1902-1981)

 1978 - ITT Palm Coast Condominiums, Flagler Beach FL.
 Unbuilt.
 Overseen by Beckard.

 1979 - The Joel Boyarsky House Renovation,333 Ocean Avenue, Lawrence NY.
 Original house 1963.
 Sold to Morton and Marlene Kriger.

 1980 - The Arthur and Francine Cohen House, 284 Redmond Road, South Orange NJ.
 Commissioned 1971.
 Beckhard was the project architect.

 1981 - The Amando and Maria Garces House, Cali, Colombia.
 Unsure if built.
 The partner in charge was Tician Papachristou.

-1984 - The Laurie and Peter Schwartz House,36 Beachside Avenue, Westport CT.
-The design is attributed to Breuer, who was dead by that point; the project architect was Herbert Beckhard.
+1984 - The Laurie and Peter Schwartz House, 36 Beachside Avenue, Westport CT.
+The design is attributed to Breuer, who was dead several years by that point; the project architect was Herbert Beckhard.
 As of 2011 still owned by the Schwartz's.